yonatansverdlov/E-GenNet/README.md

 For the Kraken, Drugs, and BDE datasets, please download them from https://github.com/SXKDZ/MARCEL, and should be put in /data.

 - Training
-In order to run, use python chemical_property_exps.py --dataset_name name --task task The options are Drugs, Kraken, BDE.
+In order to run, use python chemical_property_exps.py --dataset_name name --task task.

+The options are Drugs, Kraken, BDE.
 Drugs' chemical properties are ip, ea, chi, Kraken B5, L,burB5, burL, and BDE BindingEnergy.
 Example of run: